-According to a recent study, an average American male carries about five pounds of undigested, putrefying red meat in his digestive system.
-Now imagine keeping five pounds of red meat in a dark damp corner of your kitchen, day in and day out, letting it rot.
+According to a recent study, an average American male carries about five pounds of undigested, rotten red meat in his digestive system.
+Imagine keeping 5 pounds of red meat in a dark damp corner of your kitchen, day in and out, letting it rot.
 Got the picture?
 That's his stomach.
-To combat these situations, the following guidelines must be kept in mind while planning a meal.
+To fight such instance, following guidelines while planning a meal.

 We can safely assume that each of the ancient sciences tally well with modern scientific research; the old men know exactly what they were talking about!!!